Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 - The Athletic Training, Emergency Medicine, Health Information Management, Nutrition Science and Rehabilitation Science programs require one letter of recommendation: This letter should be from a college level instructor, employer, or a clinical supervisor.
 These individuals should be able to comment on a student’s academic, professional, and interpersonal abilities.
 This recommendation can be submitted electronically through the online application by the applicant’s reference or by mailing a hard copy letter to the SHRS admissions office accompanied by the appropriate recommendation form as provided in the downloadable forms and recommendation section of the application.
 A letter of recommendation is not required for the Communication Science program.
-Three letters of recommendation are required for the Dietitian Nutritionist Program (accelerated BS-MS).
+Three letters of recommendation are required for the Coordinated BS-MS in Nutrition and Dietetics.

 - Transcripts: University of Pittsburgh students are not required to submit University of Pittsburgh transcripts.
-However, we do require transcripts from all other colleges and universities where credit was earned.
+However, we do require transcripts from all other colleges and universites where credit was earned.
 If transcripts have already been provided to the University of Pittsburgh applicants may request copies from the Student Records Office of their current school.
-Transfer applicants must submit official high school transcripts as well as transcripts from all college and universities attended to the Office of Admission and Financial Aid.
+Transfer applicants must submit official high school transcriptsas well as transcripts from all college and universites attended to the Office of Admission and Financial Aid.
 Credits shown on a transcript as transfer credits from another institution cannot substitute for the official transcript of the college or university at which the credits were earned.

 University of Pittsburgh students applying from the University of Pittsburgh in Bradford, Greensburg, Johnstown and Titusville should follow the same guidelines as stated above for students at the University of Pittsburgh.
 A Relocation Form should only be submitted to the regional campuses if a student is admitted to a program at SHRS to facilitate the transfer of student records.